 He graduated from DePauw in 1988 and stayed in Greencastle under Royce Waltman as an assistant coach for four seasons, qualifying for three D III tournaments and finishing as the 1990 national runner-up.
 Sturgeon moved with Waltman to assist at the University of Indianapolis for the next five seasons, helping the Greyhounds earn two NCAA Division II Tournament berths.

-Sturgeon succeeded Waltman as the Greyhounds’ head coach, compiling a 151-126 mark in 10 seasons that posted a 151-126 record, four times reaching the Top 25 in Division II, three NCAA Division II tournaments and guiding the Division II National Player of the Year in David Logan of North Central.
+Sturgeon succeeded Waltman as the Greyhounds’ head coach, compiling a 151-126 mark in 10 seasons, four times reaching the Top 25 in Division II, three NCAA Division II tournaments and guiding the Division II National Player of the Year in David Logan of North Central.

 Sturgeon took a seven-year sabbatical from full-time coaching, working for AFLAC and Home Care Assistance while coaching sons Connor and Cameron in youth basketball, baseball and football.

-Sturgeon and his wife, Lisa, have been married 21 years.
-Connor, 19, is now a freshman at the University of Alabaman, and Cameron, 16, is a sophomore in the Floyd Central basketball program.
+Sturgeon and his wife, Lisa, have two sons.
+Connor, 20, is a sophomore at the University of Alabama, and Cameron, 17, is a junior in the Floyd Central basketball program.